CynicDog/infra-tech-notes/README.md

 64 bytes from 192.168.9.133: icmp_seq=3 ttl=63 time=0.107 ms
 ...
 ```
+> You might need to install `iputils-ping` to run the command by running: `apt-get install iputils-ping`

 Now, open a new terminal and connect to the worker node:
 ```bash